Gaza war: Siege of northern Gaza

 On 24 November, Israel issued new evacuation orders, triggering another round of displacements in Jabalia.
-UNRWA said that Israel had rejected nine attempts to deliver aid to north Gaza in November and obstructed an additional 82 attempts; they added that the survival conditions were diminishing for the 60,000 to 70,000 civilians remaining in north Gaza.
-Mahmoud Almadhoun, a chef who founded the Gaza Soup Kitchen, was targeted and killed by an Israeli quadcopter near Kamal Adwan hospital.
-On 5 December, Israeli Army Radio announced that 18,000 Palestinians were evacuated from Beit Lahia and that soldiers killed approximately 20 militants the previous day.
+UNRWA said in November that Israel had rejected nine attempts and obstructed an additional 82 to deliver aid to the 60,000 to 70,000 civilians remaining in north Gaza.
+On 5 December, Israeli Army Radio announced that 18,000 Palestinians had been evacuated from Beit Lahia.